Skip to content

 Approval-mode tiers

-Approval gates work better when bound to a risk taxonomy rather than to ad-hoc gate names per workflow.
-The five canonical modes:
+Approval gates work better when bound to a shared vocabulary rather than to ad-hoc gate names per workflow.
+The five compatibility modes are retained for v1 contracts:

 ModeExamplesDefault policy